-agents with independent private budgets, or agents with risk aversion) and families that are not (e.g., agents whose budgets and values are correlated).
+To instantiate our reduction framework to illustrate the approximations of pricing-based mechanisms for non-linear agents, we characterize broad families of non-linear agents that are ζ -resemblant for small constant factors ζ (e.g., agents with independent private budgets, or agents with risk aversion) and families that are not (e.g., agents whose budgets and values are correlated).
 For non-linear agents that are ζ -resemblant, pricing-based mechanisms are approximately optimal if those mechanisms are approximately optimal for linear agents; thus, non-linearity of utility can be viewed as a detail that can be omitted from the model without significantly altering the main take-aways.
 On the other hand, with utility models that are not ζ -resemblant for modest ζ , non-linearity is a crucial feature that needs specific study for identifying forms of mechanisms lead to good economic outcomes.

-The ζ -resemblance property that governs our reduction is based on a single-agent price-posting approximation with ex ante supply constraints (cf. Bulow and Roberts, 1989).
-In particular, we say a non-linear agent is ζ -resemblant if given any ex ante supply constraint $q \in [0, 1]$, the optimal payoff of the principal is at most ζ times the expected payoff when restricting the mechanisms to posting (randomized) per-unit prices.
+The ζ -resemblance property that governs our reduction is based on a single-agent priceposting approximation with ex ante supply constraints (c.f., Bulow and Roberts, 1989).
+In particular, we say a non-linear agent is ζ -resemblant if given any ex ante allocation constraint $q \in [0, 1]$, the optimal payoff of the principal under the constraint that the ex ante probability an item is sold to the agent is at most q, is at most ζ times the expected payoff when restricting the mechanisms to posting (randomized) per-unit prices.
 For linear agents, $\zeta = 1$, i.e., the optimal mechanisms under any ex ante supply constraint can be implemented as posting per-unit prices.
-For non-linear agents, a smaller parameter ζ results in a better approximation of posted pricing in single-agent problems, making non-linear agents more resemblant of linear agents.
+For non-linear agents, a smaller parameter ζ results in a better approximation of posted pricing in single-agent problems, making non-linear agents more resemblant to linear agents.
+Note that it is essential to assume ζ -resemblance in our reduction framework of pricing-based mechanisms, as single-agent problems with ex ante supply constraints can be viewed as a specific case of multi-agent problems with symmetric agents.

-In our paper, we focus on the designer's objective of revenue maximization and show that for canonical non-linear utility models, parameter ζ is bounded by small constants.
-We also discuss the extension for welfare maximization and their convex combinations in Section 6.1.
+In our paper, we focus on the objective of revenue maximization and show that for canonical non-linear utility models, parameter ζ is bounded by small constants.
+We also discuss the extension for welfare maximization and their convex combination in Section 7.1.

 Risk Averse Utility.
 It is standard to model risk averse utility as a concave function that maps the agents' wealth to utility.
-For revenue maximization problems, risk aversion introduces a non-linearity into the incentive constraints of the agents, which in most cases makes mechanism design analytically intractable.
-We show that when the valuation distribution satisfies the monotone hazard rate property, without any assumption on the risk preference such as constant absolute risk aversion, a risk-averse agent is e-resemblant.
-Combined with our reduction framework, this implies that the additional multiplicative loss in approximation ratios for pricing-based mechanisms is at most e when agents are risk averse.
-Note that our bound is worst-case, and as illustrated in Section 5.5, for common valuation distributions such as uniform distribution, the revenue losses of both marginal revenue maximization and sequential posted pricing are almost negligible when both the number of agents and number of items for sale are large.
+For revenue maximization problems, risk aversion introduces a non-linearity into the incentive constraints of the agents which in most cases makes mechanism design analytically intractable.
+We show that when the valuation distribution satisfies the monotone hazard rate property, without any assumption on the risk preference such as constant absolute risk aversion (CARA), a risk-averse agent is e-resemblant.
+Combined with our reduction framework, this implies that the additional multiplicative loss in approximation ratios for pricing based mechanisms is at most e when agents are risk averse.
+Note that our bound is worst-case, and as illustrated in Section 3, for common valuation distributions such as uniform distribution, the revenue loss of both marginal revenue maximization and sequential posted pricing are almost negligible when both the number of agents and number of items for sale are large.